Australian and New Zealand Society of Criminology

 Award

 The winner of the Award will be presented with a plaque at the next Annual Conference, and up to $1,500 will be made available to support attendance at the Annual Conference to accept the award.
+A proportion of the funding for this Award is provided by agreement with the estate of the late Dr Allan van Zyl.

 David Biles Correctional Research Award